MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 A STACK OF LABELS, FOR TRAFFIC ENGINEERING

-In RSVP, R1 would have to signal this path, get every router to agree, bring the path up, and then maintain that path through some kind of refresh message, as well as each router in the path using up memory to remember that the LSP exists.
+In RSVP, R1 would have to signal this path, get every router to agree, bring the path up, and then maintain that path through some kind of refresh message.
+In addition, each router in the path uses up memory to remember that the LSP exists.
+Scale this out to hundreds of LSPs, perhaps even thousands, and you can appreciate that RSVP requires a lot of additional state.

-But in segment routing, R1 already knows the labels that each router expects to receive, when traffic needs to be forwarded down a specific link.
-R1 can just look in its IS-IS/OSPF database and find the Adjacency SID from R2 to R3, from R3 to R8, and so on, and push each of those labels onto the packet to indicate the precise path that the packet should take.
+By contrast, in segment routing, R1 already knows the labels that each router expects to receive, when traffic needs to be forwarded out of a specific link to a specific neighbor.
+As such, R1 can just look in its IS-IS/OSPF database and find the adjacency SID from R2 to R3, from R3 to R8, and so on.
+R1 can then push each of those labels onto the packet, to indicate the precise path that the packet should take.

 Below you can see what the final packet looks like.
 By the way, these MPLS labels/SID numbers come from my actual lab of ten Junos routers.
 In Part 2 you’ll find out how to see these numbers for yourself.
 For now, you’re just gonna have to #trust me that they’re real.